viniciusuriel/gitblit-hipchat-plugin/README.md

 ## Gitblit HipChat plugin

 This is a modified version of the original plugin provider by Jarmes Morger.
+What is changed:
-I have introduced a more flexible configuration model allowing arbitrary naming for rooms and mapping between rooms and repositories.
+  - I have introduced a more flexible configuration model allowing arbitrary naming for rooms and mapping between rooms and repositories.
+  - Now we send the full commit message instead of the short one.

 *REQUIRES 1.5.0*